Private Health Insurance FAQs

 What's Savings Provision Entitlement?

-It ensures that people remaining on a policy that has been eligible for the 35% or 40% Australian Government Rebate don't have their rebate amount reduced if the person aged 65 years or over leaves or cancels the policy.
+The Savings Provision Entitlement ensures that people remaining on a policy that was eligible for the Rebate don't have their Rebate amount reduced because a person aged 65 years or over leaves the policy.

 Can I check how Australian health funds are performing?

-What’s the private health insurance Code of Conduct?
+What’s the Private Health Insurance Code of Conduct?

 HCF supports the Private Health Insurance Code of Conduct ensuring:

-• you will receive correct information on private health insurance
+- you will receive correct information on private health insurance

-• you are aware of the internal and external dispute resolution procedures
+- you are aware of the internal and external dispute resolution procedures

-• you can make an informed decision about your purchase through informative policy documentation
+- you can make an informed decision about your purchase through informative policy documentation

-• you are protected in accordance with privacy principles.
+- you are protected in accordance with privacy principles.

 What’s the Private Patients Hospital Charter?